-Whether we are working in a general ward, palliative care or a hospice unit all nurses will deal with death and the dying patient throughout some period in their nursing career.
+Whether we are working in a general ward, palliative care or a hospice unit, all nurses will deal with death and the dying patient at some point in their nursing career.

-When I moved into palliative care and became a palliative care nurse my emotions about my patients deepened as they become almost like family, due to the multiple times that they are admitted into the Unit.
-Even though we were sad when their time came to pass away I knew that it was another family that had to deal with the tragedy and grief that follows.
+When I moved into palliative care and became a palliative care nurse, my emotions about my patients deepened as they become almost like family due to the multiple times that they were admitted into the Unit.
+Even though we were sad when their time came to pass away, I knew that it was another family that had to deal with the tragedy and grief that follows.

 That was until eight years ago when my Father was diagnosed with renal cell carcinoma.
-At that stage I had been a nurse since 1993 and a palliative care nurse for a year even though I had dealt with basic palliative care in other areas.
+At that stage I had been a nurse since 1993 and a palliative care nurse for a year, although I had dealt with basic palliative care in other areas.

-Although cancer can be an individual disease among people suffering from the same type of cancer I still couldn’t help thinking about other patients with cancer and then what my father would go through.
-My family would ask me questions and I would think “Do I answer this as a daughter or as a nurse?”
-My mother would often say “don’t be a nurse, just be a daughter”.
-How could I be when in the back of my mind, I knew what was coming?
+Although cancer can differ even between people suffering from the same type, I couldn’t help but think about other patients with cancer and then what my father would go through.
+My family would ask me questions and I would think, 'Do I answer this as a daughter or as a nurse?'
+My mother would often say, 'Don’t be a nurse, just be a daughter'.
+How could I do that when in the back of my mind, I knew what was coming?

-The only good thing about being a palliative care nurse at that stage was that I knew how to talk about death and dying with my father and it helped that he had accepted his diagnosis probably earlier than the rest of us.
-We made jokes that other people might have found offensive but it helped us deal with the inevitable.
+The only good thing about being a palliative care nurse at that stage was that I knew how to talk about death and dying with my father.
+It helped that he had accepted his diagnosis probably earlier than the rest of us.
+We made jokes that other people might have found offensive, but it helped us deal with the inevitable.

 There were times when I felt that having a palliative care background was more of a hindrance than a help.
-My Father’s medical team would wait until I arrived before talking about future plans and although the staff looking after my father at the local palliative care unit never spoke to me about being a palliative care nurse, I knew that they were aware as I was the one that always asked for help for my father.
-It was during this time that the barrier between being a palliative care nurse and being the daughter could become blurred but no one could tell me how to deal with the mixed emotions.
+My father's medical team would wait until I arrived before talking about future plans and although the staff looking after my father at the local palliative care unit never spoke to me about being a palliative care nurse, I knew that they were aware, as I was the one that always asked for help for my father.
+It was during this time that the barrier between being a palliative care nurse and being the daughter became blurred, but no one could tell me how to deal with the mixed emotions.

-In 2016 Ingebretsen and Sagbakken wrote an article which documented challenges that nurses found in their encounters with dying patients.
+In 2016, Ingebretsen and Sagbakken wrote an article that documented challenges nurses found in their encounters with dying patients.
 In their interviews, nurses identified that they tried to build a distance between themselves and the dying patient and their families.

-Its been three years since my father passed away and although I think back on what care I could provide I don’t think I would change anything.
+It has been three years since my father passed away and although I think back on what care I could have provided, I don’t think I would change anything.
 It has made me realise that nurses need to understand that what they do at work one day, they may be doing for a family member another day.

 Being a nurse doesn’t stop the same tragedies from happening to our own family, but knowing where to draw the line between being a health practitioner and being a family member may help deal with the conflicting emotions that can occur with both roles.